 - Meanwhile, saute the onion in 1 tablespoon of butter in a large skillet over medium high heat until softened and beginning to brown (about 3 minutes).

 - Brown the remaining 7 tablespoons of butter in the same skillet, or a small pot, by melting the butter over medium high heat and stirring or whisking continuously until the butter foams and turns a light brown color underneath the foam.
+Remove from heat immediately when this happens.

 - Drizzle the browned butter over the spaghetti.

-- Serve immediately with extra cheese.
+- Serve with extra cheese.